 We all love a nice bath with some lush bath fizzies, right?
 Well, those things can get very expensive but there is a much more inexpensive (and healthier) option: you can simply make your own!
 Right there in your kitchen with easy to find ingredients!

 So, let me show you how quick and easy it is with this all natural DIY bath bomb recipe.
 It truly doesn’t get much easier!

 Don’t you just love a nice, long soak in a hot bathtub at the end of a stressful day?
-I sure do.
-Give me a good book and a glass of wine and that’s where you’ll find me on any given evening.
+I know I sure do!
+Give me a good book and a glass of wine and that is where you will find me on any given evening.

 Fancy store bought bath bombs or fizzies can be pretty pricey, can’t they?
 And they’re not something we usually buy for ourselves, either.
 It’s so easy and much more fun to make your own anyway.